Raj Reddy

-Dabbala Rajagopal "Raj" Reddy (born 13 June 1937) is an Indian-American computer scientist and a winner of the Turing Award.
+Dabbala Rajagopal "Raj" Reddy (born 13 June 1937) is an Indian-born American computer scientist.
 He is one of the early pioneers of artificial intelligence and has served on the faculty of Stanford and Carnegie Mellon for over 50 years.
 He was the founding director of the Robotics Institute at Carnegie Mellon University.
 He was instrumental in helping to create Rajiv Gandhi University of Knowledge Technologies in India, to cater to the educational needs of the low-income, gifted, rural youth.
 He was the founding chairman of International Institute of Information Technology, Hyderabad.
-He was the first person of Asian origin to receive the Turing Award, in 1994, sometimes known as the Nobel Prize of computer science, for his work in the field of artificial intelligence.
+He and Edward Feigenbaum won the 1994 ACM Turing Award, sometimes known as the Nobel Prize of computer science, for their work in the field of artificial intelligence.
+Reddy was the first person of Asian origin to receive the Turing Award.

 Early life and education

 Raj Reddy was born in a Telugu family in Katur village of Chittoor district of present-day Andhra Pradesh, India.
 His father, Sreenivasulu Reddy, was a landowner, and his mother, Pitchamma, was a homemaker.
 He was the first in his family to attend college.

 After graduating with a bachelor's degree in civil engineering from College of Engineering, Guindy (presently Anna University, Chennai, affiliated to University of Madras), he went to Australia as an intern.
 While a student at the University of New South Wales, he started using an English Electric Deuce Mark II computer (Vacuum Tube, Mercury Delay line memory with punch card I/O).
 After graduating with an MTech degree from UNSW in 1960, he joined IBM where he worked as an Applied Science representative.
 In 1963 he joined Stanford University, graduating in 1966 as the first PhD in AI under John McCarthy.
 After 3 years on the Faculty at Stanford, he joined Carnegie Mellon University to work with AI pioneers Allen Newell and Herb Simon.